WmOnTheWay/redditApi/README.md

-## redux-saga example
+## Redux-saga example

-This is a redux-saga example based on the official reddit asynchronous example.
+This is a redux-saga example based on the [official reddit asynchronous example](https://www.redux.org.cn/docs/advanced/ExampleRedditAPI.html).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Scripts